Home » Blog » Patch My PC v Robopack – Package Managers Bake-Off

 Patch My PC

-With PMPC’s established presence in the industry and robust feature set, their service offers a reliable choice for enterprises.
+With Patch My PC’s established presence in the industry and robust feature set, their service offers a reliable choice for enterprises.
 The core toolset simplifies the application packaging, testing, troubleshooting, and deployment processes, which is a must for businesses managing a diverse array of software needs.
 As a simple guideline, Gartner recognises the company with an overall rating score of 4.8, with 87% within the 5-star camp.
 Pretty good, right?

 After growing a healthy customer base, they introduced their publishing software in 2018, which provided full automation of software updates to WSUS and SCCM.
 By 2020, integration with Microsoft Intune had been introduced, including the ability to publish third-party updates.